Creating a New Bellevue College Website

 - Don’t emphasize too much.
 Too many headers, bullets and paragraphs can make a page unorganized and confusing.
 Emphasize content sparingly.

 A hyperlink is a word, group of words or an image that a user can click on to get more information – whether it is another web page, a PDF or other document.
+For more detailed information, read our section on links on the Writing for the Web page.

 - Links should be five to seven words.
 If you have more than five links together, group them.